What is STREAM?

 How is ACS implementing STREAM?

 Annunciation is leading the way in the Southeast in STREAM implementation.
-The Arts in the Classroom Initiative, Arts Captivating Spirits incorporates the arts into all subject areas.
-ACS is committed to giving students 21st century technology skills by focusing on coding and robotics.
+The Arts in the Classroom Initiative, Arts Captivating Spirits, incorporates the arts into all subject areas.
+ACS is committed to giving students 21st century technology skills by focusing on computer literacy, coding and robotics.
 Technology is also integrated into all subject areas to empower students to leverage technology to reach their learning goals.
 21st century learning and innovation skills (critical thinking, communication, collaboration, and creativity) are integrated through inquiry-based learning.
 To demonstrate a commitment to excellence in STREAM, a STREAM Coordinator was added to the ACS family in the fall of 2018.
 Professional development with a focus on STREAM has allowed for dialogue, networking, and vertical planning; STREAM principles are now evident in all grades and special classes.
 ACS has been so successful in implementing STREAM because the philosophy of interconnected content areas, higher order thinking, and a focus on empathy and social justice have always been the priority of Annunciation Catholic School.

 How will STREAM be utilized in the classroom?

 While STREAM emphasizes science, technology, religion, engineering, art, and math, it will incorporate all subjects of learning into activities and comprehensive projects.
 Even if students are strong in math and science, they will also need to be able to effectively communicate their ideas, both in verbal and written form.
 Much like the real world, the purpose of STREAM activities is for students to use all their talent, knowledge, creativity, and hard work to figure out problems and solve them.
 STREAM class will also focus on how to approach problems, how to think critically, how to ask the right questions, how to perform a task with constraints, and how to collaborate effectively with others.